akilagithub/shift-left-security-repository/README.md

 ## Infrastructure (one-time setup)

+:warning: This is a one-time required step for your CI/CD pipelines to run.

 1. Setup the Infrastructure (manually)
     1. Create a GCS bucket to hold the Terraform remote state
     1. View the `vars.sh` and set the following variables: